DallasMorningNews/django-rolodex/README.md

 For example, if org1 is parent to org2, `org1.add_org2org(org2,**{hierarchy:"parent"})` will create the relationship with the correct hierarchy.

 Hierarchy is not available for other types of relationships.
-Generally, we think of hierarchy as implying a general sense of ownership, which obviously doesn't apply to the other relationship types.
+Generally, we think of hierarchy as implying ownership, which obviously doesn't apply to the other relationship types.

 __Note__: If you modify an existing Org2Org relationship's hierarchy (for that matter, any relationship porperty), a duplicate will be created.
 Instead delete the current relationship and re-create it with the correct hierarchy or other properties.